hull-ships/hull-outgoing-webhooks/assets/readme.md

 ## Configuring the Webhooks connector

-There are two sections in Hull's Settings tab to help you define who will be sent as POST webhooks
+There are two sections in Hull's Settings tab to help you define who will be sent as POST webhooks.

 The first section has a Segments filter.

 It defines who will be sent.
 An empty list sends no one.
 To start, create a User segment defining who should be sent.
+This is a global filter, the second condition would be checked only if the User matches this filter.

 The Second section defines additional conditions to send a user.
 User will be sent as soon as one of these conditions match.

-- When entering and/or leaving a given segment
+- When entering and/or leaving a given segment - NOTE: the global segment filter checks user segment information after the segment change event
 - When a specific property changes
 - When A specific event is performed.